tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 has some code that makes successor sets, and we're going to add on to it.
 I'll rehash all of it here for clarity.

+### The algorithm

+We are going two two nested passes: one that goes over the whole CFG, block by block, and another that goes over a block, instruction by instruction.

+Within a block, we will start with some set of currently defined local variables called `live_at_idx`.
+For each opcode, we will read from or modify that state. `STORE_FAST`, for example, defines a local, whereas `DELETE_FAST` undefines a local.

+Then we will use the end state of each block as the start state for its successors.

+At the end, we will know at any given point in the CFG if a local variable is definitely assigned at that point.

 ### Step 1: Add predecessor/successors to blocks

 We have a set of basic blocks, each of which has some bytecode (a